 I am a super simple plain Jane kinda girl.
 I am a loving and devoted wife to an amazing and supportive hubby that works insanely hard.
-I am a mommy to two fur babies, Zoey our crazy cute boxer and Apollo our laid back bull mastiff mix.
+I am a fur mommy to one adorable boxer names Zoey.

 Onto more serious stuff…..I was diagnosed with Polycystic Ovarian Syndrome (PCOS) in 2010 after several months of trying to conceive with no success.
 For those of you who are unaware of what PCOS is….it’s a problem in which a woman’s hormones are out of balance and causes many small cysts to grow on your ovaries.
-The cause of PCOS is not fully understood (just my luck right!).
-After my diagnosis I completed several rounds of clomid in hopes it would help us conceive, which were unsuccessful.
+The cause of PCOS is not fully understood (just my luck right!) and 1 our of 10 women suffer from this syndrome.
+After my diagnosis I completed several rounds of clomid with timed intercourse in hopes it would help us conceive, which were unsuccessful.
 After my emotional roller coaster ride, I decided that it was time to take a break and give my body some time to get back to normal.

 There are several symptoms associated with PCOS but the biggest one for me is the weight gain and the trouble losing the weight.
-For as long as I can remember I was always the “plump” girl in my circle of friends (I REFUSE to call my self heavy or fat because I have never felt that way about myself).
-After my emotional roller coaster, I was pretty bummed out and of course put on more weight.
+For as long as I can remember I was always the “plump” girl in my circle of friends.
+After our numerous failed attempts with clomid, I was pretty bummed out and of course put on more weight.
 One day I looked in the mirror and was shocked at what I saw looking back at me.
 So I decided it was time to take my life back and not let PCOS run it for me.
 I researched everything about PCOS….what type of diet I should be on, what I shouldn’t eat, what herbal remedies I could try, anything to help me lose the weight.
 Then I thought “whats wrong with just old-fashioned hard work and eating healthy”?